My Favorite Way to Learn Vocabulary for the GRE (updated)

 I don't know.
 And neither does anyone else, other than the people who design the test.

 Anyone who tells you they have the "top" or "most frequently appearing" list of GRE words is full of shit.
 The best we can do is look at the practice material ETS has released thus far, but there's absolutely no guarantee you'll see those words on your real GRE.
-That's why we, in general, just need to learn as many words as we can before we take the test.

-My #1 Recommended List for 2020: Vince’s GRE Vocab Cartoons App
+The Best GRE Vocabulary List for 2020: Vince’s GRE Vocab Cartoons App

 My list is based on GRE Vocab Capacity - a book I co-wrote with fellow GRE tutor Brian McElroy.